aktas/aktas.github.io/_posts/2024-05-25-Heavens-Gate.md

 ## Introduction

 In this article, we will examine one of the anti-debug techniques, `Heaven's Gate`.
-First we will explain this technique in detail and then we will analyze 3 simple crackme file.
+First we will explain this technique in detail and then we will analyze 3 simple crackme files.
 By the end of this article, you will understand what to do when Heaven's Gate technique is encountered on `IDA`, `x32dbg` and `WinDBG`.
 We will also have a nice challenge at the end of this article :))

 ## What is Heaven's Gate?